MTrage/Borg-BackUP-GUI/README.md

 <kbd>

-## Many Borg users know exactly what they are doing and only need this program to simply create or delete a new Snapshot.
+## Many Borg users know exactly what they are doing and only need this program to simply create or delete a new snapshot.
+BORG BackUP GUI can also be used by new Borg users to get to their destination very quickly.

 ![NEW Snapshot](https://github.com/MTrage/Borg-BackUP-GUI/blob/master/video/New-Snapshot.gif)
 </kbd>